SJackDD/fe-onsite-sydney-2026-09/README.md

 ## Take these with you

-Two reference documents, written to be used at your desk against your own services rather than read once and forgotten.
+Written to be used at your desk against your own services rather than read once and forgotten.

 **[How to structure a Datadog dashboard](./dashboard-structure.md)** The structure we teach in the session, written out properly.
 Skeleton first, the repeatable group unit, above and below the fold, and the reasoning behind each choice.
 Ends with a checklist you can run over a dashboard you already have.